 MS Supply Chain Management

-Next cohort to begin Fall 2017 at the Metropolitan Campus, Teaneck, NJ.
+Next cohort begins Fall 2017 at the Metropolitan Campus, Teaneck, NJ.

-Attend the information session on June 3 at the Metro Campus!
+Attend the Information Session on June 6 at the Metro Campus!

 At Fairleigh Dickinson University's Silberman College of Business, we know what it takes to prepare students for careers in today's dynamic, fast-paced, global economy.